-Apple CarPlay.
-In 2015, Volkswagen will also be offering CarPlay by Apple - as shown integrated in the Connected Golf at the CES in Las Vegas.
+Apple CarPlayTM.
+In 2015, Volkswagen will be offering CarPlayTM by Apple - as already implemented in the Connected Golf at the CES in Shanghai.
+This feature will first launch in Europe and the USA.
 It lets everyone with an iPhone 5, 5C, 5S, 6 or 6 Plus use numerous smartphone apps over the infotainment system.
 Here too, the smartphone programs are "mirrored".
-CarPlay feeds the iPhone apps Telephone, News, Maps and Music into the infotainment system via a USB interface.
+CarPlayTM, for instance, feeds the iPhone apps Telephone, News and Music into the infotainment system via a USB interface.
 The apps in the Volkswagen are controlled either over the touchscreen of the infotainment system or by voice control via Siri (Apple).